jcdirect/GPTPAY/README.md

-# SparkGPT
+# GPTPAY
-A relatively simple ChatGPT app using the ChatGPT API and LNBits API to accept Bitcoin over the Lightning Network for payment.
+A simple ChatGPT app using the ChatGPT API and LNBits API to accept Bitcoin over the Lightning Network for payment.

 ### Features: